-Knowledge of factors such as the learners, teachers, economy, etc will enhance the teaching and learning of religious studies.
-And this will help both the teacher and the learners on the areas to focus their attention for the successful teaching and learning of the subject.
+Knowledge of factors that can aid teaching and learning of religious studies will help both the teacher and the learners on the areas to focus their attention for the successful teaching and learning of the subject.

-In this unit, we have learnt the various factors that can aid the successful teaching and learning of moral education such factors include: the learners, teachers, economy, technology, society, among others.
+In this unit, we have learnt the various factors that can aid the successful teaching and learning of moral education such factors include: (a) Interest (b) Attention (c) Memory (d) Intelligence and (e) Motivation

-Mention any five factors that can enhance the successful teaching and learning of moral education.
+Mention and discuss any three factors that can aid the successful teaching and learning of moral education.